 Ideally, users should have easy access to the files, directories, and programs needed for their work and should not be able to use resources they do not need.
 Through selective privileges, the user can acquire access to resources as needed.
 In keeping with the concept of "least privilege," users should receive the lowest privilege level needed to perform a given task and only for the time needed.
-(See Chapter 6, Planning for Security, for further information.)
+(See Chapter 6 for further information.)

-For basic instructions on managing user accounts, refer to the system administration manual for your specific system, Chapter 5, "Managing Users and Groups."
+Note For basic instructions on managing user accounts, refer to the System Administration Tasks manual.

 - Use SAM to administer user accounts. - Group users according to task, security level, and needs.
 Create specific groups for people working on the projects whose work is confidential. - The /etc/profile file should deny write permission to general users.
 Use /etc/profile for mandatory system settings, such as ulimit, instead of placing them in the individual user's .profile file.
-Further protect /etc/profile by using trap to intercept signals sent to the shell from the same user at another terminal. - See the sh(1) or ksh(1) manual pages in the HP-UX Reference for information on using the special commands ulimit and trap. - Maintain a list of what systems your users have accounts on, for accountability and to assist in thoroughly removing a user once the person leaves the organization.
+Further protect /etc/profile by using trap to intercept signals sent to the shell from the same user at another terminal.

+See the sh(1) or ksh(1) manual pages in HP-UX Reference for information on using the special commands ulimit and trap.

+Maintain a list of what systems your users have accounts on, for accountability and to assist in thoroughly removing a user once the person leaves the organization.